myk1m/Rainbow/README.md

 # Rainbow
-This is a poem about rainbows, kitty cats, and a puppy Red
+This is a poem about rainbows, kitty cats, puppy, and James Bond Red
 Orange
 Yellow